ArbitRandomUser/MPVShow/readme.md

 25
 end
 ```
-Save the above in a file named `yourawesomevideo.mp4.slinfo` in the same directory as `yourawesomevideo.mp4`, copy `presentation.lua` to your
+Save the above in a file named `yourawesomevideo.mp4.slinfo` in the same directory as `yourawesomevideo.mp4`, copy `MPVShow.lua` to your
 current directory with `yourawesomevideo.mp4`,
-change `fname` in `presentation.lua` to the apropriate filename
+change `fname` in `MPVShow.lua` to the apropriate filename
 run
-`mpv --script=presentation.lua yourawesomevideo.mp4`
+`mpv --script=MPVShow.lua yourawesomevideo.mp4`
 * video starts and is paused
 * press `m`       -> video is unpaused an plays till timestamp 5 where it pauses
 * press `m` again -> video plays but loops from timestamp 5 to 10